universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 These mechanics reinforce

+* Spawning life everywhere the player treds and it grows as they stay in one area
 * Leader is larger and more powerful proportional to their team size
   * Neuroticism for streamers
 * Statues for tracking progression